-The question, “What is spiritual death?” is a common objection.
-This next objection goes hand in hand with the objection just examined.
+“What about spiritual death?” is a common objection to the doctrine of literal everlasting destruction.
+This objection goes hand-in-hand with the objection that “death just means ‘separation’ “.
 Under the guise of “interpretation” many sincere Christian people add the word “spiritual” to the numerous plain statements which promise death to unrepentant sinners.
 For instance, these people believe Romans 6:23 should read: “For the wages of sin is spiritual death, but the gift of God is eternal life in Christ our Lord.”
-They would then translate spiritual death here to mean eternal “separation of man from God because of sin” (Dake 619).
+They would then translate ‘spiritual death’ here to mean eternal “separation of man from God because of sin” (Dake 619).
 The obvious problem with doing such is that none of the multitude of Biblical texts which promise death and destruction as the ultimate wage of sin contain this word “spiritual.”

-God wrote the Bible through men by the Holy Spirit (2 Peter 1:20-21; 2 Timothy 3:16).
+God wrote the Bible through men by the Holy Spirit (2 Peter 1:20-21 & 2 Timothy 3:16).
 The Bible is truly “God’s Word.”
-If He really meant to say “spiritual death” in all the many passages we’ve looked at throughout this study, then He would have surely said so.
+If the LORD really meant to say “spiritual death” in all the many passages we’ve looked at throughout this study (e.g. this chapter), then God would have surely said so.
 I don’t think the Almighty needs our help in writing a book, do you?

 Actually, adding the word “spiritual” to the many passages which simply promise death to unrepentant sinners is another case of adding to God’s word and subtracting what it really says.
 Once again, this practice is a serious offense in God’s eyes.

 So spiritual death is a present state of the non-Christian.
-This is why Paul described the Ephesians as “dead in transgressions” before their spiritual re-birth (Ephesians 2:5).
+This is why Paul described the Ephesians as “dead in transgressions” before their spiritual rebirth (Ephesians 2:5).
 The second death, by contrast, is a future event entailing the complete destruction of soul and body in hell.
-Spiritual death ultimately results in the second death, which is an absolute death described in the Bible as “everlasting destruction.”
+Spiritual death ultimately results in the second death, which is an absolute death described in the Bible as “everlasting destruction” (2 Thessalonians 1:9).

-All the texts that we’ve examined in this study apply to the second death — a future event.
+All the texts that we’ve examined in HELL KNOW apply to the second death — a future event.
 None of them refer to spiritual death, which is a present state in the non-believer’s life.